clncmbl/ds_gettingandcleaningdata/CodeBook.md

 measurement columns (66 columns)
 ------------------------

-The values in each of the 66 measurement columns are arithmetic means of the values in the original X_train and X_test data sets for each activity-subject combination.
+The values in each of the 66 measurement columns are arithmetic means of the mean and standard deviation values in the original X_train and X_test data sets for each activity-subject combination.
 More details on the processing of the downloaded data to obtain the means is available in the README.md file.

 All values in these 66 columns are between -1 and +1 because the values in the original data sets, as provided, were normalized to that range.
 Because they are normalized, the values lack units.